Mark Sulik, PharmD, CCRP

 Mark Sulik, PharmD, CCRP, is the Director of Clinical Research for Rocky Mountain Diabetes Center.
 Along with the many administrative responsibilities of a research director, Mark maintains robust communication and information exchange between the clinical trial investigators and the research teams at Rocky Mountain Diabetes Center.

-While the majority of Mark’s duties are administrative, he still enjoys coordinating clinical trials when possible.
-His greatest joy is in helping people who want to succeed and improve their health and lifestyle.
+While most of Mark’s duties are administrative, he still enjoys coordinating clinical trials when possible.
+His greatest joy is helping people who want to succeed and improve their health and lifestyle.
 He continually strives to find ways to make the research process more efficient and more enjoyable for all involved.

 Mark was born in Pocatello, Idaho and graduated from Soda Springs High School where he was an accomplished trombone player.

-He married his best friend after serving a church mission in Frankfurt Germany for two years.
+He married his best friend after serving a two-year church mission in Frankfurt Germany.